-Instead, think carefully about what you’re looking to get out of your Mexico vacation and choose the location first.
+Instead, think carefully about what you’re looking to get out of your vacation and choose the location first.

 Then, look for the deals.